nealalan/tf-201812-nealalan.com/README.md

 ## NEXT STEPS
 As you move around you'll need to log in to the AWS Console and add your local IP address to the EC2: Network ACLs.
 Here's an example of one I had in the past...
 ![](https://raw.githubusercontent.com/nealalan/EC2_Ubuntu_LEMP/master/ACLsshlist.png)
+Also, I now have the flexibility to totally recreate the websever through a few small script changes if I make major site changes, add a new domain name or need to upgrade to the latest LTS of Ubuntu.

 [[edit](https://github.com/nealalan/tf-201812-nealalan.com/edit/master/README.md)]